dreamfactorysoftware/.net-sdk/README.md

 The .NET SDK has been tested on the following platforms:

-* Windows 7 with Visual Studio 2012 and 2013
+* Windows 7 with Visual Studio 2012
 * Windows 8.1 with Visual Studio 2013
-* Windows 10 with Visual Studio 2015 CTP
+* Windows 10 with Visual Studio 2015

-* Mac OS X (Yosemite) with Xamarin
+For following targets:

+* ASP.NET 4.5+
+* ASP.NET 5
+* Xamarin.Android
+* Xamarin.iOS
+* WP8

 ### Building from Source Code